Get

 Solution

-If you notice a foul smell that does not just seem to be confined to the litter box, ask your vet to check your cat’s anal glands.
+If you notice a foul smell that does not just seem to be confined to the litter box, ask a vet to check your cat’s anal glands.
 Your cat may need their anal glands to be manually expressed or drained or medication to clear up an infection.

 healthy vs blocked anal sacs glands